xtdb/xtdb/docs/mvp.md

 `crux.rdf` but this is not a core feature.
 RDF and SPARQL support could eventually be written as a layer on top of CRUX as a module, but there are no plans for this by the core team.

+**Q:** Does CRUX require Kafka?

+**A:** Not strictly.
+There is a local implementation called `crux.tx.DocTxLog` that writes transactions directly into the local KV store.
+One can also implement the `crux.db.TxLog` protocol to replace the `crux.db.KafkaTxLog` implementation.
+That said, Kafka is assumed at the moment.

+**Q:** What consistency does CRUX provide?

+**A:** CRUX does not try to enforce consistency among nodes, which all consume the log in the same order, but may be at different points.
+A client using the same node will have a consistent view.
+Reading your own writes can be achieved by providing the transaction time Kafka assigned to the submitted transaction, which is returned in a promise from `crux.tx/submit-tx`, in the call to `crux.query/db`.
+This will block until this transaction time has been seen by the local node.

+Write consistency across nodes is provided via the `:crux.db/cas` operation.
+The user needs to attempt to perform a CAS, then wait for the transaction time (as above), and check that the entity got updated.
+More advanced algorithms can be built on top of this.

+**Q:** Does CRUX provide transaction functions?

+**A:** Not in the MVP.
+But As the log is ingested in the same order at all nodes, functional transformations of the tx-ops are possible in theory.